kderrick/Week2Wed/README.md

 # Week2Wed

 #### This repo contains several "Applications" that were built in order to practice using Jquery, Javascript, HTML and CSS.
 Specifically for loops and branching.
+Built during my 2nd week at Epicodus.

 #### By Kyle Derrick